-Borrowers may face default credit risk if they fail to meet their obligations to pay principal and interest installments by the terms of the credit agreement, which can jeopardize their creditworthiness (Indrawan, 2013; McDonald & Thornton, 2008; Syaleh, 2018).
-A condition where borrowers cannot repay the original agreement allows banks to seize the guaranteed collateral (Itoo et al., 2013).
-Otoritas Jasa Keuangan Republik Indonesia (2019) provides a borrowers classification status so that banks can provide a different approach based on the quality of borrowers' repayments through an assessment of the quality of loan disbursement, which has been set into five qualities, including "Adequate," "Under Special Consideration", "Substandard", "Doubtful", and "Nonperforming."
+Borrowers may face default credit risk if they fail to meet their obligations to pay principal and interest installments in accordance with the terms of the credit agreement, which can jeopardize their creditworthiness (Indrawan, 2013; McDonald & Thornton, 2008; Syaleh, 2018).
+A condition in which borrowers are unable to repay in accordance with the original agreement, allowing banks to seize the guaranteed collateral (Itoo, Mutharasu, & Filipe, 2013).
+Otoritas Jasa Keuangan Republik Indonesia (2019) provides a borrowers classification status so that banks can provide a different approach based on the quality of borrowers repayments, through an assessment of the quality of loan disbursement, which has been set into five qualities, including "Adequate", "Under Special Consideration", "Substandard", "Doubtful", and "Non-performing".

-This study aims to consider the distance between the real estate agent's office and the property purchased by the borrower, extending research on broker-borrower interactions (Conklin, 2016).
-The impact of distance in obtaining information from potential borrowers, which is useful for banks to assess before lending, is also extended in this study by Agarwal and Hauswald (2010).
+The purpose of this study is to take into account the distance between the real estate agent's office and the property purchased by the borrower, extending research on broker-borrower interactions (Conklin, 2016).
+The impact of distance in obtaining information from potential borrowers, which is useful for banks to assess before lending, is also extended in this study by Agarwal & Hauswald (2010).
 In addition, this study refers to Agarwal et al. (2009), which shows how contact between real estate agents who provide real estate advice to potential borrowers can reduce the likelihood of mortgage default.
 We also contribute to mortgage finance from several previous studies, including Agarwal et al. (2009), Ambrose & Conklin (2014), Conklin (2016), Kim & Lim (2021), Hirad et al. (2001), and Rojas (2021).

-2. Literature Review
+2. Literature review

-On the one hand, credit is a creditor or lender who transfers money or resources to another party, called a debtor or borrower, where the second party does not immediately pay the first party but promises to return it later.
-The second party does not pay the first party immediately but promises to return it later (Prem, 2020).
+Credit on the one hand is a creditor or lender who makes a transfer of money or resources to another party, called a debtor or borrower, where the second party does not immediately pay the first party, but promises to return it later.
+The second party does not pay the first party immediately, but rather promises to return it later date (Prem, 2020).
 Both parties build a mutually beneficial working relationship.
-They are granting credit by the bank to prospective borrowers through a process known as 5C (character, capacity, capital, collateral, and condition of the economy) (Wasiuzzaman et al., 2020).
+Granting credit by the bank to prospective borrowers through a process known as 5C (character, capacity, capital, collateral, and condition of economy) (Wasiuzzaman, Nurdin, Abdullah, & Vinayan, 2020).

-Default risk or credit risk is the risk that arises if the borrower fails to fulfill its obligation to pay principal and interest installments as agreed in the credit agreement (Syaleh, 2018).
-The possibility of default can be caused by several factors, such as inaccuracy when analyzing credit applications so that they cannot predict the risk of default and the existence of deliberate or accidental elements from borrowers so that they cannot fulfill their obligations.
-The view of banks in dealing with defaults is to rescue bad debts in ways such as rescheduling (extending the credit period to reduce the number of installments that must be paid every month), reconditioning (capitalization of interest, postponement of interest and principal payments, lowering interest rates, or waiving interest), restructuring (increasing the amount of credit or equity), combination (combination of the three previous methods), confiscation of collateral, if the borrower does not have good faith to repay the debt (Ratnasari, 2012).
+Default risk or credit risk is the risk that arises if the borrower fails to fulfil its obligation to pay principal and interest instalments as agreed in the credit agreement (Syaleh, 2018).
+The possibility of default can be caused by several factors such as inaccuracy when analyzing credit applications so that they cannot predict the risk of default and the existence of deliberate or accidental elements from borrowers so that they cannot fulfil their obligations.
+The view of banks in dealing with defaults is to rescue bad debts in ways such as rescheduling (extending the credit period to reduce the number of installments that must be paid every month), reconditioning a.
+Broker-borrowers Interaction

+(capitalization of interest, postponement of interest and principal payments, lowering interest rates, or waiving interest), restructuring (increasing the amount of credit or equity), combination (combination of the three previous methods), confiscation of collateral, if the borrower does not have good faith to repay the debt (Ratnasari, 2012).